 A unit wishing to close an approved graduate program, whether in the context of a periodic review or at some other time, must provide sufficient information to permit a decision on the proposed deletion.

 You will need to complete the Program Deletion Template.

-Submission of all Reviews and New Program Approvals is to the Assistant VP Graduate Studies and Program Quality Assurance to proceed through the approval process.
+Submission of all proposals is to the Assistant VP, Graduate Studies to proceed through the approval process.